soniaboender/website-soniaboender/content/authors/admin/_index.md

 #- Visitors
 ---

-I am a Health Scientist with a masters in Public Heath and Infectious Diseases, a postgraduate certificate in International Public Health, and a PhD in Global Health.
-I am a registered Epidemiologist ('Epidemioloog B', [VVE](https://epidemiologie.nl/registration/registration-epidemiologist-a-or-b.html)/[SMBWO](https://smbwo.nl/erkenningen-per-richting/?rubriek=Epidemiologie)).
+Hi, I am a Health Scientist with a masters in Public Heath and Infectious Diseases, a postgraduate certificate in International Public Health, and a PhD in Global Health.
+I am a registered Epidemiologist ('Epidemioloog B', [VVE](https://epidemiologie.nl/registration/registration-epidemiologist-a-or-b.html)/[SMBWO](https://smbwo.nl/erkenningen-per-richting/?rubriek=Epidemiologie)), and field epidemiologist in training.

 My experience ranges from designing and conducting research projects, to project and data management, to the subsequent communication of findings to different stakeholders: clinical, public health, policy, and the general public.
 I have extensive experience working with HIV cohort studies in sub-Sahara Africa, and in the Netherlands.
 I collaborate with academic and public institutions as a researcher, lecturer, and  student supervisor (BSc, MSc and PhD level).